NeuronBench/nb-docs/content/docs/modeling/core-modeling.md

 We model a Na+ channel the same way as the K channel: specifying its permeativity to various ions, its activation staeady state magnitude and timecourse, and its inactivation steady state and timecourse.

+## The Synapse Constructor

+Returning to our top-level scene, there is one more entity we have to describe, the Synapse.

+Synapses in NeuronBench are modeled conteptually as a pair of mechanisms: a presynaptic voltage-dependent neurotransmitter pump, and a set of post-synaptic ion channels gated by neurotransmitter concentration.

+A concrete